Benefits of Solo Camping

 - Collapsible water container for transporting water from a water source to your campsite

-- GPS device or smartphone with GPS capabilities
+- A map of the area and a compass GPS device or smartphone with GPS capabilities

 - Whistle or signaling device